yehyazakareya/yehyazakareya.github.io/linux.md

 ![pwd.png]({{site.baseurl}}/pwd.png)

-IN order to search for a word or prefix  in a certain file we use the command grep + word + file name which looks like that **grep THM access.log** and after executing this command we found the flag : THM{ACESS}
+IN order to search for a word or prefix  in a certain file we use the command grep + word + file name which looks like that **grep THM access.log** and after executing this command we found the flag : THM{ACCESS}

 ![grep.png]({{site.baseurl}}/grep.png)